Using a Delay to create Chorus

 - Creating Proximity effects

-- Creating a clean chorus effects using only Delays
+- Creating a clean chorus effect using only Delays